Wellable

 Additionally, consider which behaviors closely align with the company’s wellness priorities and reward those more heavily.
 For instance, if reducing stress is a key organizational goal, completing a meditation course or attending a mental health workshop might be worth more points than less critical activities, such as signing up for a nutrition webinar.

-Convert Points To Rewards
+Convert Points to Rewards

 Once a points system is established, outline how employees will redeem their points for rewards.
 Offering a variety of options ensures the program appeals to employees with different interests and wellness goals.
 Here are some ways points can be converted into meaningful rewards: